backend-development/backend-development-textbook/source/caching.md

 ![russian doll caching](images/russian.png)

+§

-But now we have  problem:  if we change one of the projects inside this edition, the cache for the partial would be recreated.
+But now we have problem: if we change one of the projects **inside** this edition, the cache for the partial would be recreated.
 But this never gets triggered, because the cache for the whole edition is still valid:

 ```
 project = Project.find_by_title('Origin')